arthur-ruxton/Burnt-Toast/README.md

           </li>
           <li>We then added three lists - ‘to do’, ‘in progress’, ‘done’ - in order to track progress.</li>
           <li>
-            Once we had established the mongo db it was time to begin work on the backend code, starting with the environment & index - closely following the notes             we made during the previous segment of the course.
+            Once we had established the mongo database it was time to begin work on the backend code, starting with the environment & index - closely following the             notes we made during the previous segment of the course.
           </li>
           <li>
-            We built the models we felt were necessary to deliver and MVP and established the required relationships. - My Teammate Shak largely took ownership                 over this step as he was keen to practice it.
+            We built the models that we felt were necessary to deliver and MVP and established the required relationships. - My Teammate Shak largely took ownership over this at first as he was keen to practice, I helped guide the process and wrote some of the complex relationships/models/controllers later on.
           </li>
           <li>
             We then began writing controllers and routes simultaneously and testing them using Insomnia (analogous to postman which you also may be familiar with).
 Testing in this way allows us to ensure our requests, our routes and our controllers are fully functional before starting work on the front end.